scottshireman/get-and-caption-mtg-art/README.md

 Result will be all unique art downloaded to image folder with a yaml file for each image with a BLIP2 caption and tags with the cards metadata suitable for fine-tuning with a Stable Diffusion trainer like EveryDream2.

 Note #5 requires 24GB VRAM.
 Alternatively if you have 64GB RAM you can run with --force_cpu, but it will be considerably slow.
-You can also find other BLIP2 models on HuggingFace that require less VRAM.
+You can also find other BLIP2 models on HuggingFace that require less VRAM and use it instead with --blip_model BLIP_MODEL_HF_PATH